luanti-org/luanti_ios_deps/README.md

 # Group of scripts for build iOS deps

+Script `build.sh` is for manual run of build.

 ## Common deps

-Common deps libpng, gettext, freetype, gpm, libjep-turbo, joncpp, liboff, libvorbis, luajit, zstd, sdl2 and curl are builed by
+Common deps libpng, gettext, freetype, gpm, libjep-turbo, joncpp, liboff, libvorbis, luajit, zstd, sdl2 and curl are downloaded and built by functions in `deps.sh` script.
-`build.sh` script.

-## Google ANGLE
+## ANGLE

-You can download and build Google ANGLE by running script `build_angle.sh`.
-This script accept one argument (`YES` or `NO`), which say, if Google ANGLE should be downloaded.
+ANGLE is cloned and build by functions in `angle.sh` script.

 ## License